Skip to main content

 3. File Florida Articles of Organization

 When you’re ready pull the trigger and create your LLC, submit Florida LLC Articles of Organization with the Division of Corporations.
 You can file Articles online, by mail, or in person for a $125 state filing fee.
-The Division of Corporations can process business formation filings as quickly as within five business days or take more than six weeks.
+The Division of Corporations can process business formation filings as quickly as within five business days, or mailed filings in 10 days (add time for mailing).
 Online filing has a faster turnaround, and you’ll get an email of receipt from the state within minutes of submitting your filing.

 Below is the information you’ll need to file your Articles: